Click on the cover image above for purchase information.

 Translators are often known to complain about the dilemmas they face in rendering the thoughts and words of a writer from one language into another.
 The reader may be assured that this dilemma is very real.
 For the conscientious translator, there is a constant tension between faithfulness to the original text and readability in the target language.

-But fidelity to the original should be, in my view, the translator’s default position.
+Yet fidelity to the original should be, in my view, the translator’s default position, while keeping in mind the needs of the modern reader.
 When in doubt, I have always inclined to a more literal translation, while remaining aware of the need to spare the reader from the worst excesses of Ciceronian sentence structure.

 What Is The Book’s Table Of Contents?